-It has long been known that terpenes, which are found in the hemp plant have wellness benefits.
-However, the study of terpenes and their beneficial effects trace back longer than the recent focus on the hemp or marijuana plant.
+It has long been known that terpenes, which are naturally occurring chemical compounds found in the hemp plant, have health benefits.
+However, the study of terpenes and their therapeutic effects trace back longer than the recent focus on the hemp or marijuana plant.

 FUN FACT: Terpenes originally developed in plants as a way to adapt and ward off predators.

 It’s been interesting to compare the fragrance of last year’s harvest and this year’s harvest.
-Limonene was definitely dominant last year, as our fields smelled like lemons, and this year Pinene (known as the fragrance of Pine Trees) stood out.
+Limonene was definitely the dominant terpene profile last year, as our fields smelled like lemons, and this year Pinene (known as the fragrance of Pine Trees) was the distinctive scent.

 What Exactly Are Terpenes?